nicolasberube/Arzette_Randomizer/README.md

 Include life-ups (extra hearts) in the pool.

 ### bonus_scrolls
 Includes the bonus minigame scrolls location in the pool.
 This is not implemented yet, since we need to separate locations in the world and locations as rewards.
 Doing this would make including NPCs in the general item pool possible.
+Also, each bonus scroll is automatically linked to the level they are in, so the logic needs to be modified accordingly.

 ### bonus_rewards
 Includes the rupees rewards of the bonus minigame scrolls in the pool.